German court finds former 'IS' member guilty of genocide | DW | 30.11.2021

 For international law expert Alexander Schwarz, the trial demonstrates "Germany's willingness to actually prosecute crimes against international law worldwide and not stop at national borders."

 The trial has assumed enormous importance, not only for Nora T., but for Yazidis in general.
-The terrorist militia IS branded the Yazidis as "infidels" and "devil worshippers" – and in 2014 systematically hunted them down.
+The religious group The terrorist militia IS branded the Yazidis as "infidels" and "devil worshippers" – and in 2014 systematically hunted them down.

 According to United Nations estimates, 7000 Yazidi women and children were enslaved and sold by IS and many remain missing.